The-alpha-male/The-alpha-male/README.md

 # Hi there 👋, I am Ronny Munene
 ## Data Science and Software Engineering.

-I am interested in Software Engineering and Data Science.
-I am a Computer Science graduate who is always willing to learn.
+I am a backend software engineer and a data scientist with a flair for it.
+NEVER STOP LEARNING

 -  ALX Software Engineering Program Graduate